sanger/crawler/README.md

   recommended.
 Follow the instructions under the Docker section of this document to bringing up the dependencies and ensure these are available.

+### Additional Dependencies

+If you intend to test/develop/use the test data generation functionality of Crawler at the `/v1/cherrypick-test-data` endpoint, you will also need to be running a local instance of [Baracoda](https://github.com/sanger/baracoda).
+The default port of Baracoda is 8000, but if you need to use a different port, change the port specified for Baracoda in the `crawler/config/defaults.py` file in this repository.

 ## Getting Started

 ### Configuring Environment